-During Mary Willing Meagley’s 35 years as conductor of the Toledo Choral Society, works by 32 composers were performed by the organization.
-Included in these works were those by Mrs. Meagley herself and the late David Stanley Smith, another Toledo composer.
-Before her retirement as director of the Choral Society in 1954, Mrs. Meagley was widely known for the annual Christmas presentation of Handel's The Messiah, a tradition still carried on by the Choral Society.
+During Mary Willing Megley’s 35 years as conductor of the Toledo Choral Society, works by 32 composers were performed by the organization.
+Included in these works were those by Mrs. Megley herself and the late David Stanley Smith, another Toledo composer.
+Before her retirement as director of the Choral Society in 1954, Mrs. Megley was widely known for the annual Christmas presentation of Handel's The Messiah, a tradition still carried on by the Choral Society.

-Mary Willing Meagley passed away in 1968 and in memory of this grand lady of Toledo and area music the Toledo Choral Society respectfully dedicated its 50th anniversary season, 1968-1969, to her.
+Mary Willing Megley passed away in 1968 and in memory of this grand lady of Toledo and area music the Toledo Choral Society respectfully dedicated its 50th anniversary season, 1968-1969, to her.